ClusterHQ/flocker/docs/gettinginvolved/infrastructure/cloudformation.rst

 The template is manifested as a stack on AWS.
 When the stack is ready, you will see an ``Outputs`` tab in CloudFormation web interface, which is populated with necessary information to connect to and use the stack.

-CloudFormation allows setting resource dependecies (e.g. start creating Resource A after Resource B is created).
+CloudFormation allows setting resource dependencies (e.g. start creating Resource A after Resource B is created).
 We use this feature to delay booting the Agent Node(s) and Client Node until the Control Node has booted.

 The Control Node hosts the Flocker Control Service and the Swarm Manager.